Preview: Condors vs Gulls, 7 p.m.

 KILLING IT

-Bakersfield's penalty kill is second in the AHL on home ice at 88.1%.
-The team killed all 19 chances against over its last five at home.
+Bakersfield's home penalty kill is 88.4%, tops in the AHL.
+The team killed all 22 chances against over its last six at home, including a perfect 3/3 night last night.

 GET TO THE THIRD